acrolinx/acrolinx-proxy-sample/README.md

-# Acrolinx Single Sign-On Proxy Sample
+# Acrolinx single sign-on Proxy Sample

 Demo code for implementing a proxy in a single sign-on environment for [Acrolinx](https://www.acrolinx.com/) Sidebar integrations.